Hairo

-Hairo is a village of Tehsil Jampur, Union Council Kotla Dewan Rajanpur District.
+Hairo is a village of Jampur tehsil, Union Council of Kotla Dewan, Rajanpur District.
 It is located 15 km southeast of Jampur near the Kotla Mughlan.
 About 1000 years ago there was a city.
 The Indus River washed all the city away, and it remained flooded for about 25 years.
-Once again in July 2010 Hairo was included in flooded area.
+Once again in July 2010, Hairo was included in flooded area.
 The Government of Pakistan and Pakistan Army attempted to help the people affected by the 2010 flood.
 Mostly, the people speak Saraiki and Balochi.

-Flood 2010
+Flood of 2010

-In July 2010 Hairo was hit by flood, which causes emigration of inhabitants to dry areas.
+In July 2010, Hairo was hit by a flood, which caused emigration of inhabitants to dry areas.
 Pakistan Army helped the affected people.
 The flood caused many economic problems for the people there.
-The Government of Pakistan provided the Watan Card for the flood.
-Food and water also provided by the government to the people.
+The Government of Pakistan provided the Watan Card for the flood-affected.
+Food and water were also provided by the government to the people.

 Education

-Here are five primary schools and one middle school recently opened in 2006.
+There are five primary schools and one middle school opened in 2006.